micahgodbolt/fluent-ui-react-staging/packages/base/src/components/README.md

 The w3 specifications for a menu suggest that it is only for user actions, not user input.
 Most varieties of menus interpret this as being for navigation.

-Menus are often combined with a popover or similar floating component so the menu appears over other items and is susequently dismissed.
+Menus are often combined with a popover or similar floating component so the menu appears over other items and is subsequently dismissed.

 ### Menuitem

 Most menus have a concept of a specific menuitem.
-It is an integral part of the menu and will have some its own sections throughout.
+It is an integral part of the menu and will have some of its own sections throughout.

 ## References